-SaskPower’s Boundary Dam 3 CCS Facility (BD3) is the world’s first carbon capture facility and remains the only facility that is fully-integrated with a coal-fired power plant – a ground breaking effort for large-scale capture.
+SaskPower’s Boundary Dam 3 CCS Facility (BD3 CCS Facility) is the world’s first carbon capture facility and remains the only facility that is fully-integrated with a coal-fired power plant — a ground-breaking effort for large-scale carbon capture.
 Renowned for its full-chain approach, it has a coal plant, a capture facility, transportation infrastructure (pipelines), enhanced oil recovery (EOR), and pure storage capabilities.

 Pioneering Lessons for the World

 The CCS story at BD3 is one of an evolution towards improvement, both in construction and operation.

 In 2021, BD3 reached another monumental milestone by capturing and preventing four million tonnes (4Mt) of CO2 from entering the atmosphere.
 This demonstrates that as a first mover in carbon capture and storage (CCS) technology it continues to achieve, improve, and make a steady impact in reducing and storing CO2 emissions.

 The facility began operation in the fall of 2014 and in the early days, the focus was addressing design deficiencies and construction quality issues, resulting in learnings — with the best of those lessons stemming from unforeseen events surfacing in operation and working to address them.
 Hands-on experience has provided a wealth of knowledge in what works as well as what doesn’t work.